 - Collateral - is the property you are buying adequate security for the money you are borrowing?

-- Capital - what you already own. ^
+- Capital - what assets you already own. ^

-The 'usual' deposit is 10 per cent of the purchase price, but the more deposit you can save:
+The standard Australian deposit size is 20% of the property's value, but the more deposit you can save:

 Income Protection Insurance